top of page

 • Medium Rare

 • There’s no menu so you know it’s good.
 Just show up, pay $30, and enjoy a 3-course steak dinner.
-Perfect if you’re getting tired of DC!
+Perfect for nights where you just can't make up your mind!

 • Breadfurst